-The second contractor Miven, provided and maintains the Riverside building on a 25 year contract until 2026-27.
-The capital value of this scheme is £1.943m. \pm 1.045m was paid in 2018-19 (\pm 1.045m in 2017-18).
+The second contractor, Miven, provides and maintains the Riverside building on a 25 year contract until 2026-27, at which point the Commissioner has the option to purchase.
+The capital value of this scheme is £1.943m. £1.045m was paid in 2018-19 (£1.045m in 2017-18).

-With the PFI agreement for Riverside now being less than 10 years until completion, the opportunity was taken to review the accounting policy to ensure that best practice was being followed.
+With the PFI agreement now being less than 10 years until completion, the opportunity was taken to review the accounting policy to ensure that best practice was being followed.

 Future payments are linked to the retail price index but are otherwise fixed, except reductions for poor contractor performance.
-Specific government grant of £0.590m was received (£0.590m in 2017-18).
+Specific government grant of £1.858m was received (£1.858m in 2017-18).

-The annual amounts payable to Miven comprise:
+The annual amounts payable for the buildings comprise:

-- Fair value of the services received during the year debited to the relevant service in the CIES. - Finance cost an interest charge on the outstanding Balance Sheet liability, has been debited to the Financing and Investment Income and Expenditure line in the CIES for the PFI building. - The repayment of the capital liability on the balance sheet. - Contingent rent increases in the amount to be paid for the property arising during the contract, debited to the 'Financing and Investment Income and Expenditure' line in the CIES.
+- Fair value of the services received during the year debited to the relevant service in the CIES. - Finance cost an interest charge on the outstanding Balance Sheet liability, has been debited to the Financing and Investment Income and Expenditure line in the CIES for the PFI buildings. - The repayment of the capital liability on the balance sheet. - Contingent rent increases in the amount to be paid for the properties arising during the contracts, debited to the 'Financing and Investment Income and Expenditure' line in the CIES.